The Satanic Verses: Fatwa

-Despite a conciliatory statement by Iran in 1998, and Rushdie's declaration that he would stop living in hiding, the Islamic Republic News Agency, reported in 2006 that the fatwa would remain in place permanently since fatawa can only be rescinded by the person who first issued them, and Khomeini had since died.
+Despite a conciliatory statement by Iran in 1998, and Rushdie's declaration that he would stop living in hiding, the Islamic Republic News Agency reported in 2006 that the fatwa would remain in place permanently since fatawa can only be rescinded by the person who first issued them, and Khomeini had since died.

 Violence, assassinations, and attempted murders

 Hitoshi Igarashi, Rushdie's Japanese translator, was found by a cleaning lady, stabbed to death in his office at the University of Tsukuba on 13 July 1991.
 Ten days prior to Igarashi's killing, Rushdie's Italian translator Ettore Capriolo was seriously injured by an attacker at his home in Milan by being stabbed multiple times on 3 July 1991.
 William Nygaard, the Norwegian publisher of The Satanic Verses, was critically injured by being shot three times in the back by an assailant on 11 October 1993 in Oslo.
 Nygaard survived, but spent months in the hospital recovering.
 The book's Turkish translator Aziz Nesin was the intended target of a mob of arsonists who set fire to the Madimak Hotel after Friday prayers on 2 July 1993 in Sivas, Turkey, killing 37 people, mostly Alevi scholars, poets and musicians.
 Nesin escaped death when the fundamentalist mob failed to recognize him early in the attack.
 Known as the Sivas massacre, it is remembered by Alevi Turks who gather in Sivas annually and hold silent marches, commemorations and vigils for the slain.

 In March 2016, the bounty for the Rushdie fatwa was raised by $600,000 (£430,000).
 Top Iranian media contributed this sum, adding to the existing $2.8 million already offered.
 In response, the Swedish Academy, which awards the Nobel Prize in Literature, denounced the death sentence and called it "a serious violation of free speech".
-This was the first time they had commented on the issue since publication.
+This was the first time it had commented on the issue since the book's publication.

 On 12 August 2022, Rushdie was attacked onstage while speaking at an event of the Chautauqua Institution.
-Rushdie suffered four wounds to the stomach area of his abdomen, three wounds to the right side of the front part of his neck, one wound to his right eye, one wound to his chest and one wound to his right thigh.
+Rushdie suffered four stab wounds to the stomach area of his abdomen, three wounds to the right side of the front part of his neck, one wound to his right eye, one wound to his chest and one wound to his right thigh.
 He was flown by helicopter to UPMC Hamot, a tertiary-level hospital in Erie, Pennsylvania.
 The attacker, Hadi Matar, was immediately taken into custody.
 He was charged with attempted murder and assault, pleading not guilty, and was remanded in custody.
 By 14 August, Rushdie was off the ventilator and able to talk.
-On October 23, Andrew Wylie, his agent, reported that Rushdie had lost sight in one eye and the use of one hand.
+Rushdie's agent Andrew Wylie reported on 23 October that Rushdie had lost sight in one eye and the use of one hand, but survived the murder attempt.